kamalpatnaik/Jenkins-java/README.md

 # Jenkins-java
-hello world java app to run in jenkins
+hello world java app to run in jenkins and show the functionality of github